emqx/cloud-docs/en_US/connect_to_deployments/nodejs_sdk.md

 })
 ```

-## Connect through WebSoket TLS/SSL port
+## Connect over WebSocket Secure Port

-When TLS/SSL encryption is enabled, the connection [parameter option](https://github.com/mqttjs/MQTT.js#mqttclientstreambuilder-options) is consistent with establishing a connection through the WebSocket port.
+If TLS/SSL encryption is enabled, the connection [parameter option](https://github.com/mqttjs/MQTT.js#mqttclientstreambuilder-options) is consistent with establishing a connection through the WebSocket port.
 You only need to pay attention to changing the protocol to 'wss' and matching the correct port number

 Establish a connection between the client and MQTT Broker using the following code.